Swan Song (Supernatural): Plot

 Dean Winchester (Jensen Ackles) agrees on letting Sam (Jared Padalecki) be the host for Lucifer (Mark Pellegrino).
-Sam intends to take back control of his body afterwards and jump into Lucifer's cage in Hell, thereby trapping Lucifer and stopping the apocalypse.
-Sam consumes gallons of demon blood in preparation for Lucifer's possession, and Sam and Dean allow themselves to be caught by demons and brought to Lucifer.
+Sam intends to take control of his body afterwards and jump into Lucifer's cage in Hell, trapping Lucifer and stopping the apocalypse.
+Sam consumes gallons of demon blood in preparation for Lucifer's possession and Sam and Dean allow themselves to be caught by demons and brought to Lucifer.
 After demonstrating his enhanced powers to kill the demons in the room, Sam consents for Lucifer to possess his body.
-Lucifer, who reveals that he knows their plan, agrees to possess Sam and let him try to retain control of his body.
+Lucifer reveals that he knows their plan, and agrees to possess Sam while letting him try to retain control.
 After Lucifer enters Sam, he is knocked unconscious, and Dean quickly throws the key to the cage on the wall and opens it with a spell.
-After waking up Sam, Dean watches him preparing to enter the pit, but instead Lucifer reveals that he is in control and overpowered Sam in a matter of seconds.
-Lucifer then closes the portal, puts the key into his pocket and quickly vanishes.
+After waking up Sam, Lucifer reveals that he is in control and overpowered Sam in a matter of seconds.
+Lucifer closes the portal, puts the key into his pocket and vanishes.

 Lucifer appears in a room with several demons and begins conversing with Sam's consciousness.
-Lucifer states that he can feel Sam trying to take control of his body, but that Sam should accept that he is enjoying it.
-Sam, portrayed in a broken mirror, angrily denies this but Lucifer claims he can see all of Sam's past and knows how Sam truly feels.
-He tells Sam he wants Dean to live and will bring back their parents when it's over.
-When Sam again refuses to give in, Lucifer reveals the demons in the room are people from Sam's past dating back to his infancy, and were all part of Azazel's plan.
-Lucifer reminds Sam of their lifelong manipulation and tries to tempt Sam into getting revenge.
-Sam does not give in, so Lucifer brutally murders the demons.
+He states that he can feel Sam trying to take control of his body, but that Sam should accept that he is enjoying it.
+Sam, portrayed in a broken mirror, angrily denies this but Lucifer claims he can see all of Sam's past and knows how he truly feels.
+Lucifer wants Dean to live and will bring back their parents when it's over.
+When Sam refuses to give in, Lucifer reveals the demons in the room are people from Sam's past dating back to his infancy, all part of Azazel's plan.
+He reminds Sam of their lifelong manipulation and tries to tempt him into getting revenge.
+Sam does not, so Lucifer brutally murders the demons.

-Meanwhile, distraught about the plan's failure and desperate to stop Lucifer, Dean regroups with Bobby (Jim Beaver) and Castiel (Misha Collins) who tell him that there is nothing more they can do.
+Distraught about their plan's failure and desperate to stop Lucifer, Dean regroups with Bobby (Jim Beaver) and Castiel (Misha Collins) who tell him that there is nothing more they can do.
 Castiel explains that Michael and Lucifer will engage in an apocalyptic battle.
-Dean can't accept this and contacts Chuck Shurley to find out the location of the battle.
+Dean can't accept this and contacts Chuck Shurley to learn the location of the battle.
 Castiel warns Dean that if he goes to the battle he will witness Michael kill Sam, but Dean counters that he won't let his brother die alone.